robirr/HA-Mealie-Barcode-Scanner/README.md

 ![QR Code for Milk](assets/images/qr-milk.gif)

+These generic barcodes could be printed on cards and stored near the scanner for ease of use.
+Alternatively, a method of pulling from a library of generic codes on a phone and scanning the screen could also be used.

 ## The Solution
+The below details a Proof of Concept (PoC) solution to test the idea and to get all code functional.
 The PoC solution is made up of 3 main parts:
 1. A hardware solution to scan the product barcode and pass it to Home Assistant.
 This is powered using ESPHome for speed of implementing and ease of integration into Home Assistant.
 2. A Python script running in the Pyscripts integration in Home Assistant which looks up a barcode on the OpenFoodFacts.org and/or UPCDatabase.org API and returns the product name.
 3. A Home Assistant Automation to link the above together, triggering when a barcode is scanned, passing it to the Python script to get the name and then adding it to the desired shopping list.